Tomb of the Unknown Soldier (Moscow): History

+The day of celebration for the unknown soldiers of the Eastern Front has been celebrated in Russia since December 3, 2014.
+After World War II, millions of Russian soldiers were reported missing, or pronounced dead.
+The monument was unveiled to the public on May 8, 1967.

 Restoration

 The ensemble of the memorial was renewed several times.
 By the 30th anniversary of the Victory Day celebrations, the monument was fully restored and various elements were added; at that time, a laurel branch and a helmet by Nikolai Tomsky appeared.

 By the decree of President Dmitry Medvedev dated November 17, 2009, the monument was given the status of a Nationwide Memorial of Military Glory.
 In the same year, the Presidential Affairs Department announced the beginning of its large-scale reconstruction, the aim of which was to preserve the original appearance of the complex.
 Then the intention was announced to install a new stele with the names of the cities of military glory.

 The return of the flame to the Alexandrovsky garden took place on 23 February 2010, in the presence of Dmitry Medvedev.
 The reconstruction of the memorial complex was completed by Victory Day the same year.
 On 8 May, the National Memorial of Military Glory was inaugurated by the presidents of Russia, Belarus and Ukraine.